 Are All Pork Bones Not Safe for Dogs?

 Yes!
-All pork bones should be avoided as they are too hard and can splinter easily when chewed by dogs.
-Not only that, but pork fat can also be difficult for your pup to digest, which could lead to an upset stomach or vomiting.
+All pork bones are too hard and can splinter easily when chewed by dogs.
+Pork fat can also be difficult for your pup to digest, which could lead to an upset stomach or vomiting.
 It’s best to avoid giving them any type of pork bone, regardless if it’s cooked or raw.

 Can Dogs Eat Cooked or Raw Bones?